cisco-ce/roomos.cisco.com/doc/MTR/GetStartedMTR.md

 # Getting started on a Cisco device with Microsoft Teams Rooms
 ## The home screen
 The home screen is the starting point from where you'll access all the features and functionality your device has to offer.
-Tap the device's screen to wake it up and see the home screen.
+Tap the device's screen to wake it up and see the home screen, or tap the connected Room Navigator.
 Your device's name is in the upper left corner, along with the time.
 On the side you'll see a panel with your upcoming meetings, if any are scheduled.

 <img src="/doc/images/MTR/HomeScreen.png" style="width: 500px" />

 There are four buttons on the home screen.
 Tap them to:

 * **Meet now**.
 Find a contact in your directory and start a call.
 * **Whiteboard**.
 Open the Microsoft whiteboard and get creative.
+(Board Pro and Desk Pro)
 * **Share**.
 Start sharing content.
 * **More**.
 Access the volume controls and device **Settings** menu.